basespace/basespace-help/_docs/articles/descriptive/archival-storage.md

 -	Projects that include archived data cannot be shared or transferred.

 ## CLI
-The CLI supports archive and restore using the commands bs archive and bs unarchive.
+The CLI supports archive and restore using the commands `bs archive` and `bs unarchive`.

 Use the following commands to archive and restore data.